vtex/styleguide/docs/developing.md

 ```
 After that, **for IO Apps**, you only need your component being imported and exported be at the `/react` folder in a `.ts` file (not `.tsx` yet, because we still have `.js` files) and the Builder Hub will generate the typings.

-With all this, you are ready to develop Typescript components into our Styleguide :)
+With all this, you are ready to develop TypeScript components into our Styleguide :)

 **This is what you need to know to develop with us!
 Thank you for your contribution!**